Learning earthquake sources using symmetric autoencoders: Scale Separation

 \section{Scale Separation}

 In this section, we use the Fraunhofer approximation to demonstrate that the spatial variation of the displacement field caused by finite faulting can be divided into two scales: a slow scale related to the source effects and a fast scale associated with subsurface scattering.
-This process, called scale separation, enables us to interpret the spatial coherence in the displacement field as a characteristic of the seismic source.
+This process, called scale separation, enables us to interpret spatial coherence in the displacement field as a characteristic of the seismic source.
+This demonstration of scale separation through the Fraunhofer approximation is preliminary; numerical modeling of complex rupture scenarios could be employed to study its validity, a task we defer to future work.
 Our starting point is the representation theorem~\citep[Chapter~3]{aki2002quantitative}.
 We consider a displacement discontinuity at $\xs=(\xi_1,\xi_2,\xi_3)$ in the fault region.
 The $i$th component of the far-field displacement $u^i$ thus generated at $\x=(x_1, x_2, x_3)$ is given in the frequency $\omega$ domain as:

 Here, $m^{jk}$ denotes the $(j,k)$th component of the moment density tensor; and $\G^{ij,k}$ denotes the $k$th spatial derivative of the $(i,j)$th component of the elastodynamic Green's tensor.
 We first decompose Green's tensor into components associated with individual ray paths utilizing the high-frequency approximation: $\G = \G_1 + \G_2 + \cdots$, where the subscript denotes the ray path index.
 Then, we only consider the ray paths having wave velocity $\alpha$ in the source region, for instance, P, pP, PP rays.
 Finally, we rewrite Green's term in the Eq.~\eqref{eq:rep} after employing Fraunhofer approximation as